telerik/winforms-docs/dock/getting-started.md

 For more complex scenarios the advanced layout designer provides full drag and drop and user interaction support in the preview __RadDock__ control.

->caution The real layout of __RadDock__ which is displayed at runtime is available only through `RadDock Advanced Layout Designer`.
-I.e. if you have hidden, auto-hidden or floating ToolWindows, they will be shown as such only in the advanced designer.
-In Visual Studio IDE we display ToolWindows in their docked state, which allows you to place and layout your controls in them.
+>caution The real layout of __RadDock__ which is displayed at run time is available only through **RadDock Advanced Layout Designer**.
+I.e. if you have hidden, auto-hidden or floating **ToolWindows**, they will be shown as such only in the advanced designer.
+In Visual Studio IDE we display **ToolWindows** in their docked state, which allows you to place and layout your controls in them.

 7\.
 In the designer select the __ToolWindow__ on the left.
-You can verify this by checking that the currently selected component in the `Properties Window` of Visual Studio.
+You can verify this by checking that the currently selected component in the **Properties Window** of Visual Studio.

 8\.
 Set the __ToolWindow Text__ property to "Reports".

 9\.
 Select one of the __DocumentWindows__.
 To do this in the designer, select the tab (i.e. on "Document1"), then click inside the client area.
-Check the `Properties Window` that you have selected a __DocumentWindow__.
+Check the **Properties Window** that you have selected a __DocumentWindow__.

 10\.
 Set the __DocumentWindow Name__ property to "dwProductListing" and __Text__ property to "Product Listing".

 11\.
 Select the next __DocumentWindow,__ set the __Name__ property to "dwProductByCategory" and the __Text__ property to "Product By Category".

 12\.
 Select the last __DocumentWindow,__ set the __Name__ property to "dwTop10Customers" and __Text__ property to "Top 10 Customers".

 13\.
 Drop a __RadTreeView__ control to the "Reports" __ToolWindow__, set the control's __Dock__ property to __Fill.__

 14\.
 Make sure that you have the __Telerik.Wincontrols.UI__ and __Telerik.Wincontrols.UI.Docking__ in the "using" (C#) or "Imports" (VB) section of the code.